Understanding Cost

 Understanding the main cost drivers makes it easier to estimate what affects the price and how to optimize it.

-Part size and volume also play a major role.
-Larger parts use more material and take longer to print, but even small parts can become expensive if the geometry leads to inefficient packing or excessive waste inside the build volume.
+Larger parts use more material and take longer; small parts can still cost more if packing is inefficient or waste inside the build volume is high.

-The geometry and complexity of the part affects cost as well.
-While 3D printing handles complexity better than traditional manufacturing, certain design features—solid blocks of material, very fine details, thin unsupported walls, or shapes that reduce packing density—can increase print time and material use.
+Solid blocks, very fine details, thin unsupported walls, or shapes that reduce packing density can increase print time (especially in SLS) and material use.

 How much does 3D printing cost for different types of parts?